What to Expect During a Virtual Lactation Consultation

 Because I see you in your real home environment, I can tailor suggestions to your actual couch, pillows, chairs, and routines (not just what works in a clinic).

-Suspected tongue tie or oral restriction: A full hands-on exam and care team assessment may be needed
+Suspected tongue tie or oral restriction: A full hands on exam by an ENT or pediatric dentist who specializes in oral restrictions may be needed.

 After Your Virtual Consultation